 Remain firm, consistent, and persistent.
 Given the chance, she'll walk all over you.
 Don't let her.

-Most Tollers do better with training when rewards are involved, but be careful with the treats.
+Most Tollers (or Little River Duck Dogs) do better with training when rewards are involved, but be careful with the treats.

 You must monitor her weight to make sure she doesn't become overweight, which can happen quickly – especially with treats.